-The knees are a pivotal and vitally important joint that carries your body through every activity of your life.
-With injury, the knee joint and the adjoining tissues, ligaments and cartilage can be compromised requiring surgery for repair.
+Your knee is vital for everyday function.
+This important joint carries your body through every activity of your life.
+With injury, the knee joint and the adjoining tissues, ligaments and cartilage can be compromised, requiring surgery for repair.
 With surgery comes scar tissue, a very tough and inflexible fibrous material that can hinder the range of motion within your joint.
-Removing this scar tissue is essential to the healing process in order for the knee to move and function properly.
-Through various physical therapy motions, massage and other manipulation methods, the scar tissue in the knee can be broken down so your recovery includes a full range of motion.

-Increase range of motion within the joint with a physical therapist.
-Once you are healed from the surgery and the incision is fully healed, apply range of motion exercises that force the knee to break through the scar tissue and increase the range of motion in the joint.
+Increasing range of motion in your knee will help stretch scar tissue and keep it from getting stiff.
+Once your incision is fully healed, perform range of motion exercises that force the knee to break through the scar tissue and increase the range of motion in the joint.
 Wall slides, patella mobes and other exercises can be done to help break up the scar tissue around the knee after surgery.

 There are several additional physical therapy interventions to help manage scar tissue after knee surgery.
 Physical therapy modalities, such as ultrasound, electrical stimulation and low-level laser therapy, are all used in conjunction with manual therapy to help flatten scar tissue after injury.